 Your assignment is to become a modern-day Chaucer and write a tale which reflects society in Orange County today.
-Your project should include the 3 sections below and follow the requirements stated.
+Your project should include the three sections below and follow the requirements stated.
 Your final project should be word-processed, submitted in a folder (or stapled) and include an illustrated cover.

-Section Requirements for Proficiency An introduction to the character telling the tale in the style of Chaucer's "Prologue" At least 20 lines and written in verse (rhyme).
-Includes a description of the character including what significant objects he/she carries and any companions this character has.
-Describes how the character acts.
-Convey either a positive or critical tone toward the character.
-2. A brief tale (1-2 pages) written in verse or prose Include plot, dialogue, and other narrative devices and include adequate detail Be appropriate for the classroom and for the character who is telling it.
-Have a message or moral which reflects the values of the narrator and modern-day society.
-Convey a tone appropriate for the character and circumstance Be free of grammatical and mechanical errors.
-3. A brief analysis of your project Explanation of why you chose the character and how the tale reflects modern-day society and values At least 500 words Be free of grammatical and mechanical errors.
+Section Requirements for Proficiency An introduction to the character telling the tale in the style of Chaucer's "Prologue" Contains at least 20 lines and is written in verse (rhyme) Includes a description of the character, stating what significant objects s/he carries and any companions this character has with him/her Describes how the character behaves Conveys either a positive or critical tone toward the character 2.
+A brief tale (1-2 pages) written in verse or prose Contains adequate detail, and includes plot, dialogue, and other narrative devices Is appropriate for the classroom and for the character who is telling the tale Has a message or moral which reflects the values of the narrator and modern-day society Conveys a tone appropriate for the character and circumstances Is free of grammatical and mechanical errors 3.
+A brief analysis of your project Explains why you chose the character and how the tale reflects modern-day society and values Contains at least 500 words Is free of grammatical and mechanical errors